jwidess/MATLAB-Clipboard-Formatter/README.md

 ## Formatting Example:
 To the left is pasting straight from MATLAB to OneNote, the right is using this script to paste.
 ![Example of Formatting](example.png)

+## Credit:
+Credit to SKAN from the AHK forum for the `SetClipboardHTML` function: https://www.autohotkey.com/boards/viewtopic.php?t=80706